-- Collaboration with other Centers of Excellence (CoE) - Eight CoEs, including NOMAD, have been funded by the European Commission.
+- Collaboration with other Centers of Excellence (CoE) - Nine CoEs, including NOMAD, have been funded by the European Commission.
 We will actively engage with these projects, in particular Materials Design at the Exascale (MaX) and E-CAM.
-A meeting is now being organised by the EC for CoE projects in May 2016 in Brussels.

 - Networking with other international research data facilities, such as the Materials Genome Initiative.

 We will also reach other researchers through open access publications in high impact journals and presentations at scientific conferences, and through one-day hands-on tutorials on the use of NOMAD tools.